About

 Performers, Artists, Designers, and Production

-Rafael Abdulmajid, Rachel Abrahams, Alina Abuzyarova, Gabriella Acquaviva, Andrey Adamovsky, NJ Agwuna, Donna Ahmadi, Albany Park Theater Project, Matthew Albert, Jeff Aldrich, Aleksandra Aleksandrova, Stephanie Armitage, Anna Aschliman, Charles Au, Nick Auer, Alexandra, Bagdasarova, Daniel Baker, Brett Banakis, Heather McDevitt Barton, Erika Boudreau-Barbee, Iman Barnes, Debra Beardsley, Julia Behringer, Michael Bell, Anna-Alisa Belous, Eric Berey, Rachel I. Berman, Kate Black, Kasey Blanco, Montana Blanco, Lia Bonfilio, Corinne Brenner, Andrew Broaddus, Kelsey Buerger, TJ Burleson, Quentin Burley, Cameron Burns, Sarafina Bush, Yulia Bylenok, Derek Capps, Kristen Carcone, Elizabeth Carena, Giulia Carotenuto, Kyle Castillo, Amy Castro, Suzanne Cerreta, Odilia Chan, Devika Chandnani, Serena Chang, Andrew Chapman, Nina Chernysheva, Keene Cheung, Patricia Chiu, Nargiz Chynalieva, Amy Conoly, Andrea Dohar Corbett, Ian Corbett, Ethan Covey, Brittany Crowell, Christopher Cummings, Jack Cummins, Dan Daly, Ross Daniel, Larry Daniels, Elisa Davis, Jae Day, Morgaine De Leonardis, Barbara Erin Delo, Will Delorm, Leyla DeMolina, Mark DeNardo, Alberto Denis, Vinny Deponto, Lindsey Dietz Marchant, Djamilya Djarkynbaeva, Katie Dolan, Bree Doobay, Jared Douglas, Brendan Duggan, Steven Dunlap, Caitlin Dutton-Reaver, Joshua Dutton-Reaver, Kristin Dwyer, Jacob Ely, Lena Engelstein, Justin Faircloth, Peter Farr, Lindsey Ferguson, Natalia Firulina, Kim Fischer, Colby Foss, Zhauna Franks, Benjamin Freedman, Heather Frew, Lea Fulton, Rebecca Fung, Noah Fusco, Dana Gal, Julia Galanski, Katie Galaro, Kelly Garone, Samantha Gass, Amy Gernux, Shelby Gilberto, Doug Gillespie, Margaret Gleberman, Gierre Godley, Joshua Gonzales, Anna Gorchanuk, Gabriela Gowdie, Jared Gradinger, Elena Gradkovskaya, Jamie Graham, Matt Gratz, Jesse Green, Kathleen Green, Brighid Greene, Dondré Greenhouse, Sean Hagerty, Carolyn Hall, Ashley Handel, Joseph Harris, Cody Hayman, Sarah Herdrich, Shiloh Hodges, Emma Hoette, Muriel Hoffman, Taylor Hollister, Garrett Hood, Paul Hudson, Shannon Humiston, Johanna Hunter, Eva Jaunzemis,
+Rafael Abdulmajid, Rachel Abrahams, Alina Abuzyarova, Gabriella Acquaviva, Andrey Adamovsky, NJ Agwuna, Donna Ahmadi, Albany Park Theater Project, Matthew Albert, Jeff Aldrich, Aleksandra Aleksandrova, Stephanie Armitage, Anna Aschliman, Charles Au, Nick Auer, Alexandra, Bagdasarova, Daniel Baker, Brett Banakis, Heather McDevitt Barton, Erika Boudreau-Barbee, Iman Barnes, Debra Beardsley, Julia Behringer, Michael Bell, Anna-Alisa Belous, Eric Berey, Rachel I. Berman, Martha Bijlsma, Kate Black, Kasey Blanco, Montana Blanco, Lia Bonfilio, Corinne Brenner, Andrew Broaddus, Kelsey Buerger, TJ Burleson, Quentin Burley, Cameron Burns, Sarafina Bush, Yulia Bylenok, Derek Capps, Kristen Carcone, Elizabeth Carena, Giulia Carotenuto, Kyle Castillo, Amy Castro, Suzanne Cerreta, Odilia Chan, Devika Chandnani, Serena Chang, Andrew Chapman, Nina Chernysheva, Keene Cheung, Patricia Chiu, Nargiz Chynalieva, Amy Conoly, Andrea Dohar Corbett, Ian Corbett, Ethan Covey, Brittany Crowell, Christopher Cummings, Jack Cummins, Dan Daly, Ross Daniel, Larry Daniels, Elisa Davis, Jae Day, Morgaine De Leonardis, Barbara Erin Delo, Will Delorm, Leyla DeMolina, Mark DeNardo, Alberto Denis, Vinny Deponto, Lindsey Dietz Marchant, Djamilya Djarkynbaeva, Katie Dolan, Bree Doobay, Jared Douglas, Brendan Duggan, Steven Dunlap, Caitlin Dutton-Reaver, Joshua Dutton-Reaver, Kristin Dwyer, Jacob Ely, Lena Engelstein, Justin Faircloth, Peter Farr, Lindsey Ferguson, Natalia Firulina, Kim Fischer, Colby Foss, Zhauna Franks, Benjamin Freedman, Heather Frew, Lea Fulton, Rebecca Fung, Noah Fusco, Dana Gal, Julia Galanski, Katie Galaro, Kelly Garone, Samantha Gass, Amy Gernux, Shelby Gilberto, Doug Gillespie, Margaret Gleberman, Gierre Godley, Joshua Gonzales, Anna Gorchanuk, Gabriela Gowdie, Jared Gradinger, Elena Gradkovskaya, Jamie Graham, Matt Gratz, Jesse Green, Kathleen Green, Brighid Greene, Dondré Greenhouse, Sean Hagerty, Carolyn Hall, Ashley Handel, Joseph Harris, Cody Hayman, Sarah Herdrich, Shiloh Hodges, Emma Hoette, Muriel Hoffman, Taylor Hollister, Garrett Hood, Paul Hudson, Shannon Humiston, Johanna Hunter, Eva Jaunzemis, Jason Jeunnette,

-Jason Jeunnette, Yuen Jie, Faith Johnson, Brian Johnston, Leslie Jones, Julia Jurgilewicz, Rebecca Kane, Kyla Kantor, Russell M. Kaplan, Daria Karpova, Katie Kavett, Julia Kelly, Roxanne Kidd, Maria Kirichenko, Sergei Kochetkov, Annette Koehn, Madison Krekel, Caroline Labreche, Kate Ladenheim, Noah LaPook, Andrea Lepcio, Sergei Lesenko, Kerry Liu, Karen Loewy, Ange Lopilato, Natalie Love, Kevin Lowry, Kinki Luk, Marta Luné, Valentina Lutsenko, Justin Lynch, Jeffery Lyon, Mary Madsen, Ben Magnuson, Katya Maiorova, Renata Mambetova, Samat Mambetshaev, David Mancini, Bina Maracchini, Kaitlin Marsh, Zach Martens, Amanda Martin, Chris Masters, Rob Mastrianni, Josh Matthews, Aaron Mattocks, Elena Matveeva, Emma Mcdonnell, Zach Mcnally, Meiko's Starlight Orchestra, Lawrence Jay Milman, Manelich Minniefee, Veronika Mironova, Tyrone M. Mitchell, Maxim Mityashin, mmmedium, Justin Mock, Louis Mofsie, Krista Morgenson, Rebekah Morin, Teddy Mueller, Jordan Muller, Lauren Muraski, Parker Murphy, Moe Mustafa, Taylor Myers, John Nehlich, Anastasia Nesterova, Alz Ng, Haylee Nichele, Marissa Nielsen-Pincus, Natalya Nikolaeva, Ekaterina Novikova, Casey Nuckols, Tara O'Con, Alannah O'Hagan, Kanyet Osmonkolov, Janie Paw, Bobby Peatman, Tanya Perez, Eh-Den Perlove, Anna Pestereva, Wil Petre, Emily Petry, Gwen Petry, Lindsay Pierce, Carly Plagianakos, Mayya Popova, Yulia Potapenko, Jenna Purcell, Amy Quanbeck, Carrie Radigan, Derek Rainey, Anastasia Rebkalo, Katrina Reid, Grigori Ribachonok, Edward Rice, Claudia-Lynn Rightmire, Josh Roberts, Ashley Robicheaux, Christina Robson, Yulia Rodina, Sebastiani Romagnolo, Kelsey Rondeau, Mary Rubi, Ruslan Rychagov, Nargiza Ryskulova, Kim Savarino, Andrew Scheer, Alex Schell, Zoe Schieber, Jordan Schulze, Brigid Scruggs, Julie Seal, Maya Selezneva, Samara Seligsohn, Taylor Semin, Marina Shamova, Sidney Shannon, Mackenzie Sherburne, Mayuna Shimizu, Tatiana Shin, Bre Short, Isaiah Singer, Susan Brandis Slavin, Jessy Smith, Nicole Smith, Margaret Snell, Eric Southern, Tori Sparks, Patrick St. John, Monique Stachiw, Taylor Steward, Bryan Strimpel, Rustam Sultanaliev, Elizabeth Svenningsen, Sam Swanton, Jennifer Sydor, Jeff Sykes, Jake Szczypek, Lutin Tanner, Bennett C. Taylor, Michael Taylor, Shelby Terrell, Simon Thomas-Train, Nicole Timpone, Stacie Fields Tobar, Tommy Tse, Niko Tsocanos, Ekaterina Ulitina, Yegor Vassilyev, Rachel Viola, Kristina Vnook, Daniel Von Sowulo, Yulia Voronovskaya, Evelyn Wan, Carlton C. Ward, Terra Warman, Megan Watters, Kristi Webber, Barry Weil, Sarah Weinflash, Charly Wenzel, Claire Westby, Raven White, Mackenzie Whiting, Michaela Whiting, Madeline Wilcox, Lucy Wild, Kerrin Willett, Kryssy Wright, Ryan Wuestewald, Catherine Yau, Karen Young, Ka Yuen, Marlis Yurcisin, Aibermet Zaiyrova, Renata Zhigulina.
+Yuen Jie, Faith Johnson, Brian Johnston, Leslie Jones, Julia Jurgilewicz, Rebecca Kane, Kyla Kantor, Russell M. Kaplan, Daria Karpova, Katie Kavett, Julia Kelly, Roxanne Kidd, Maria Kirichenko, Simon Kluth, Sergei Kochetkov, Annette Koehn, Madison Krekel, Caroline Labreche, Kate Ladenheim, Noah LaPook, Andrea Lepcio, Sergei Lesenko, Kerry Liu, Karen Loewy, Ange Lopilato, Natalie Love, Kevin Lowry, Kinki Luk, Marta Luné, Valentina Lutsenko, Justin Lynch, Jeffery Lyon, Berette Macaulay, Mary Madsen, Ben Magnuson, Katya Maiorova, Renata Mambetova, Samat Mambetshaev, David Mancini, Bina Maracchini, Kaitlin Marsh, Zach Martens, Amanda Martin, Chris Masters, Rob Mastrianni, Josh Matthews, Aaron Mattocks, Elena Matveeva, Emma Mcdonnell, Zach Mcnally, Meiko's Starlight Orchestra, Lawrence Jay Milman, Manelich Minniefee, Veronika Mironova, Tyrone M. Mitchell, Maxim Mityashin, mmmedium, Justin Mock, Louis Mofsie, Krista Morgenson, Rebekah Morin, Teddy Mueller, Jordan Muller, Lauren Muraski, Parker Murphy, Moe Mustafa, Brigitta Muntendorf, Taylor Myers, John Nehlich, Anastasia Nesterova, Alz Ng, Haylee Nichele, Marissa Nielsen-Pincus, Johannes Nies, Natalya Nikolaeva, Ekaterina Novikova, Casey Nuckols, Tara O'Con, Alannah O'Hagan, Kanyet Osmonkolov, Janie Paw, Bobby Peatman, Tanya Perez, Eh-Den Perlove, Anna Pestereva, Wil Petre, Emily Petry, Gwen Petry, Lindsay Pierce, Carly Plagianakos, Mayya Popova, Yulia Potapenko, Jenna Purcell, Amy Quanbeck, Carrie Radigan, Derek Rainey, Anastasia Rebkalo, Katrina Reid, Grigori Ribachonok, Edward Rice, Claudia-Lynn Rightmire, Josh Roberts, Ashley Robicheaux, Christina Robson, Yulia Rodina, Sebastiani Romagnolo, Kelsey Rondeau, Mary Rubi, Ruslan Rychagov, Nargiza Ryskulova, Kim Savarino, Andrew Scheer, Alex Schell, Zoe Schieber, Jordan Schulze, Brigid Scruggs, Julie Seal, Maya Selezneva, Samara Seligsohn, Taylor Semin, Marina Shamova, Sidney Shannon, Mackenzie Sherburne, Mayuna Shimizu, Tatiana Shin, Bre Short, Isaiah Singer, Susan Brandis Slavin, Jessy Smith, Nicole Smith, Margaret Snell, Eric Southern, Tori Sparks, Patrick St. John, Monique Stachiw, Taylor Steward, Bryan Strimpel, Kana Sugimura, Rustam Sultanaliev, Elizabeth Svenningsen, Sam Swanton, Jennifer Sydor, Jeff Sykes, Jake Szczypek, Anna Szulc, Lutin Tanner, Bennett C. Taylor, Michael Taylor, Shelby Terrell, Simon Thomas-Train, Nicole Timpone, Stacie Fields Tobar, Tommy Tse, Niko Tsocanos, Ekaterina Ulitina, Yegor Vassilyev, Rachel Viola, Kristina Vnook, Daniel Von Sowulo, Yulia Voronovskaya, Evelyn Wan, Carlton C. Ward, Terra Warman, Megan Watters, Kristi Webber, Barry Weil, Sarah Weinflash, Charly Wenzel, Lisa Werhahn, Claire Westby, Raven White, Mackenzie Whiting, Michaela Whiting, Madeline Wilcox, Lucy Wild, Kerrin Willett, Kryssy Wright, Ryan Wuestewald, Catherine Yau, Karen Young, Ka Yuen, Marlis Yurcisin, Aibermet Zaiyrova, Renata Zhigulina.

 Values

-• Third Rail Projects acknowledges that we, as artists, partners, and collaborators live and work primarily on the stolen lands of the Munsee Lenape within Lenapehoking (New York City and surrounding areas).
+Third Rail Projects acknowledges that we, as artists, partners, and collaborators live and work primarily on the stolen lands of the Munsee Lenape within Lenapehoking (New York City and surrounding areas).
 We also acknowledge that our many projects throughout Turtle Island (North America) and around the world intersect with diverse peoples who have stewarded the land through many generations as well as those who are the current and future cultural bearers for their communities—communities that have often been displaced from their original lands.
 We recognize the complexity of the histories of violence, removal, and continued practices of extraction and colonialism, and we seek to be in Right Relationship* and to honor Indigenous populations in all that we do.

 We are grateful to the tribes in our own Third Rail Projects community, artists and collaborators who have built a body of work with us these past 23 years, artists representing Coharie, Tsalagi (Eastern Band Cherokee), Chickasaw, Choctaw, Kuna, Rappahonnock, Taíno, Hopi, Ho Chunk (Winnebago), and Lenape.
 And we honor with gratitude the land itself and commit ourselves to protecting our environment and supporting Indigenous visibility, sovereignty, representation, and reparation.